Discover the hidden secrets of London’s historic green spaces on a Royal Parks walking tour.

 Upcoming walking tours

-- Hyde Park at War - Saturday 10 November
+- Horses in Hyde Park - Saturday 24 August

 Walks and other activities for adults take place every month.
 Please check our upcoming events page for our full listings.